Humber Course 2: Tips & Study Strategies

 1. Set a study start date and stick with it.

 With 20 modules, and almost 5,000 pages of content, this course is massive.
 There’s no quick fix —set up a calendar and commit to regular study time, in one to two hour chunks.
 Humber’s course completion timeframe is 10 weeks, but you can complete it sooner with a disciplined and assertive approach.

 By the time you complete Module 20, your active memory has likely archived some material from earlier modules.
 Set aside time for a review of the course from start to finish.
 For this phase, we recommend using the PDFs provided for each module (here’s where you find them), as it’s quicker to flip through the content.
-Until Passit is ready, we recommend repeating the exercises provided in the online course as a pre-exam refresher.
-Remember, you must finish the course in 10 weeks, but you choose the exam date.
+Remember, the recommended course completion time is 10 weeks (maximum is 5 months), but you choose the exam date.
 Be strategic!